Electron-electron and electron-phonon collision cross sections in CsV3Sb5: Results

 Thus, we conclude that below 18 K (that is, $\approx\Theta_D/10$), $\rho$, follows:

 Here, $\rho_0$ is the residual resistivity, $A_2$ is the $T$-square prefactor, caused by e-e scattering and $A_5$, the $T^5$ prefactor, due to e-ph scattering.

-A fit to our zero-temperature data yields $\rho_0= 3.4$ $\mu \Omega$.cm, $A_2=1.24\pm0.1$ $n \Omega$.cm.K$^{-2}$ and $A_5=2.6\pm0.2$ $\times 10^{-7}\mu\Omega$.cm.K$^{-5}$.
-In contrast to the residual resistivity, which is extrinsic and is set by the concentration of defects and impurities, the two other terms are set by the collision cross section of carriers of charge with scattering centers, and therefore intrinsic to the metal in question.
+A fit to our zero-field data yields $\rho_0= 3.4$ $\mu \Omega$.cm, $A_2=1.2\pm0.2$ n$\Omega$.cm.K$^{-2}$ and $A_5=2.6\pm0.2$ $\times 10^{-7}\mu\Omega$.cm.K$^{-5}$.
+In contrast to the residual resistivity, which is extrinsic and is set by the concentration of defects and impurities, the two other terms are intrinsic to the metal in question.
+Mott \cite{mott2004metal} argued that $A_2$ is proportional to the collision cross section between two electrons regardless of the microscopic mechanism leading to dissipation \cite{lin2015}.
+We will use the same expression for the size of the phase space of the scattering between electrons and phonons.

 The quadratic term, $AT^2$, is ubiquitous in metals, save for exceptions, such as 'strange' \cite{Legros2019} or 'polar' \cite{Wang2019} ones.
 It is caused by electron-electron scattering \cite{Rice1968,KADOWAKI,behnia2022origin}.
 Since the phase space of such collisions is proportional to $(k_BT/E_F)^2$, it is easily observable in dilute \cite{lin2015} or in strongly correlated metals \cite{KADOWAKI}, which have both a small Fermi energy $E_F$, but not in dense and/or weakly correlated metals.
 The prefactor $A_2$, together with the electronic T-linear specific heat (i.e. the Sommerfeld coefficient, $\gamma$), allows us to put the system on the Kadowaki–Woods plot \cite{Rice1968,KADOWAKI,Wang2020}.
-Combined with $\gamma \simeq 20$ mJ.mol$^{-1}$.K$^{-2}$ \cite{yang2023charge, duan2021nodeless}, our data yields: $A_2/\gamma^2 \simeq 3 \times 10^{-6}$ $\mu \Omega$.cm. mJ$^{-1}.$mol in CsV$_3$Sb$_5$.
-This value is three times lower than the Kadowaki-Woods ratio for strongly correlated metals $A_2/\gamma^2 [KW] = 10^5$ $\mu \Omega$.cm. mJ$^{-1}.$mol \cite{KADOWAKI}, but eight times larger than the Rice ratio for weakly correlated metals $A_2/\gamma^2 [Rice] =0.4 \times 10^{-6} $ $\mu \Omega$.cm.mJ$^{-1}.$mol \cite{Rice1968}.
-Thus, like many other Fermi liquids, lying between these two fuzzy boundaries, CsV$_3$Sb$_5$ is a moderately correlated Fermi liquid \cite{Wang2020}.
+Combined with $\gamma \simeq 20$ mJ.mol$^{-1}$.K$^{-2}$ \cite{yang2023charge, duan2021nodeless}, our data yields: $A_2/\gamma^2 \simeq 3 \times 10^{-6}$ $\mu \Omega$.cm.mJ$^{-1}.$mol$^2$.K$^2$ in CsV$_3$Sb$_5$.
+This value is three times lower than the Kadowaki-Woods ratio for strongly correlated metals $A_2/\gamma^2 [KW] = 10^{-5}$ $\mu \Omega$.cm.mJ$^{-1}.$mol$^2$.K$^2$ \cite{KADOWAKI}, but eight times larger than the Rice ratio for weakly correlated metals $A_2/\gamma^2 [Rice] =0.4 \times 10^{-6} \mu \Omega$.cm.mJ$^{-1}.$mol$^2$.K$^2$ \cite{Rice1968}.
+Thus, like many other Fermi liquids lying between these two fuzzy boundaries \cite{Wang2020}, CsV$_3$Sb$_5$ is a moderately correlated Fermi liquid .

 As for electron-phonon scattering, it is noteworthy that the amplitude of $A_5$ prefactor in CsV$_3$Sb$_5$ is large.
 In gold, with a comparable Debye temperature, $\Theta_D$, the tabulated resistivity data \cite{Matula} yields a fifty times smaller T$^5$ prefactor ($A_5 (Au) \simeq 4 \times 10^{-9}\mu\Omega$.cm.K$^{-5}$).
 The unusually narrow window of T-square resistivity is connected to this feature.
 A relatively small $T^2$ term together with a relatively large amplitude of the $T^5$ term, confine the former to below 10 K.